eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 in your local terminal or in the terminal within the remote desktop (e.g. `ssh node39`).
 2. Typing `pwd()` should confirm you are in your `/home` folder.

 \warn{Do not save data in your `/home` as the space is very limited.
-Always Navigate to your scratch-space.}
+Always Navigate to your scratch-space `cd /scratch/<username>`, as this is the place where you should work from, save data, etc...}

 3. Navigate to your scratch-space
 ```sh